 Funding Policy - A set of procedures for a Pension Fund that outlines the "best practices" for funding the pension benefits based on the goals of the Plan Sponsor.
-A Funding Policy discusses items such as assumptions, Actuarial Cost Method, assets, and other parameters that will best help the sponsor meet their goal of working in the best interest of the plan participant.
+A Funding Policy discusses items such as assumptions, Actuarial Cost Method, assets, and other parameters that will best help the Plan Sponsor meet their goal of working in the best interest of the Plan Members.

-Market Value of Assets - The value of the cash, bonds, securities and other assets held in the pension trust as of the measurement date.
+Market Value of Assets - The value of the cash, bonds, securities, and other assets held in the pension trust as of the Measurement Date.

-Normal Cost - The present value of future benefits earned by employees during the current Fiscal Year.
+Normal Cost - The present value of future benefits earned by Members during the current Fiscal Year.
 It is that portion of the Actuarial Present Value of benefits and expenses which is allocated to a valuation year by the Actuarial Cost Method.